Create Your Own Online Store An In-Depth Guide for Beginners

 Even if your business grows really rapidly, chances are that you will have no reason to move it to another platform – unless you want to run a truly global store.
 It gives you all the necessary tools you need to start smoothly and then set your path to rapid growth.

-You can try Shopify 14 days for free to test it (no credit card needed).
+You can check out Shopify for free for 3 days (no credit card required).
+After that, you can pay just $1 a month for the next 3 months.
 The cheapest entry-level plan is “Lite” for $9 monthly.
 You can use it to sell goods on an existing website or social media profile.
 The other plans offer a complete store with additional features such as telephone support, better statistics, and template modifications.
 Find out more information in our detailed Shopify review.

 > Shopify SEO review